ARMmaster17/HIVEbook/GLOSSARY.md

 An attribute that is added to a key of some kind.

-## Enterprise networking
+## SWAP space

-A specific type of network that is built to support hundreds or even thousands of users at one with minimum down-time.
-Often requires higher-end hardware than can be found on the consumer market.
+A file on a hard drive that acts like an extension of RAM.
+Can be useful in many applications, but it can be detrimental in high-speed applications.